 4- to 5-mile rucks (40-50 lbs. backpack) (regularly)

 Soft sand running (regularly)

 Load-bearing activities like log PT, boat carries and fireman carries (1st phase, regularly)

 Grinder PT: Additional exercises to the PST, like flutter kicks, leg levers, dips, squats, lunges, rope climbs, etc.

 Pool skills: Treading water, underwater swim, SCUBA, drownproofing, etc.

 Check out this video podcast on the topic of an older student preparing for SEAL training.

-The good news is that 27 to 28 years old is not too old to become a SEAL.
-Your age and maturity are assets in many areas and situations throughout training and within the TEAMS as well.
-But, you have to start -- REALLY start -- and take it seriously between now and your 29th birthday.
+The good news is that 27 or 28 years old is not too old to become a SEAL.
+Your age and maturity are assets in many areas and situations throughout training and within the teams as well.
+But, you have to start -- really start -- and take it seriously between now and your 29th birthday.
 This is a wide window to join the military and achieve your dream job, but it is closing sooner than later.
 You have no time to waste.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.